Broken Marriage?

 How did I arrive at the belief that my wife doesn’t desire me?

-Did she tell you directly that she’s no longer attracted to you?
+Was it something she said or did she tell you directly that she’s no longer attracted to you?

 Has intimacy decreased or disappeared?